scrapy/scrapy/docs/topics/email.rst

         Send email to the given recipients.

-        :param to: the e-mail recipients
+        :param to: the e-mail recipients as a string or as a list of strings
         :type to: str or list

         :param subject: the subject of the e-mail
         :type subject: str

-        :param cc: the e-mails to CC
+        :param cc: the e-mails to CC as a string or as a list of strings
         :type cc: str or list

         :param body: the e-mail body